-All-electric buildings are currently a small share of the new construction market and increasing rapidly and as more local jurisdictions support decarbonization initiatives, there will be significant increase in all-electric buildings in the state.
+All-electric buildings are increasing rapidly and as more local jurisdictions support decarbonization initiatives, there will be significant increase in all-electric buildings in the state.
 The Statewide CASE Team collected all-electric project information using interviews, surveys, design drawing review, and Title 24, Part 6 compliance document review.
-Data sources included Association for Energy Affordability (AEA), Frontier Energy, Redwood Energy, EHDD, Gabel Energy, Build it Green, Mithun, and the CMFNH program, collectively referred as "Project Based Data" in this document.
+Data sources included Association for Energy Affordability (AEA), Frontier Energy, Redwood Energy, EHDD, Gabel Energy, Build it Green (now Franklin Energy), Mithun, and the CMFNH program, collectively referred as "Project Based Data" in this document.